anywhichway/intersector/README.md

 # Using

+`intersector(supportObjects=true)` is a function that returns another function configured to do array intersections.
+It takes one optional argument `supportObjects` that defaults to `false`.
+If `supportObjects` is false, the intersection is optimized for primitive data types and will run much faster.

 In NodeJS:

 ```
 var intersector = require("intersector"),
 	primitiveIntersect = intersector(),
 	objectIntersect = intersector(true);
 	primitiveIntersect([1,2,3],[3,2]); // will return [3,2]
 	var o1 = {o:1},
 		o2 = {o:2},